esterniclos/nagios_radius/README.md

 nagios_radius
 =============

-Nagios check for Radius NPS Windows
+Nagios check for Radius NPS Windows or IAS

  Authenticates radius user in a NPS Windows Server

   Nagios server has to be configured in NPS as a radius client

  Needs freeradius-utils